yugabyte/terraform-provider-ybm/docs/resources/aws_s3_integration.md

 # ybm_integration (AWS S3 Integration)

-Use this resource to create an AWS S3 integration for exporting PostgreSQL logs and DB audit logs from your YugabyteDB clusters.
-The same integration can be attached for PG logs (ybm_db_query_logging) or DB audit logs (ybm_db_audit_logging) by setting integration_name to this integration's config_name.
+Use this resource to create an AWS S3 integration for exporting database query and audit logs from your YugabyteDB clusters to S3 storage.
+You can attach this integration to PG logs (ybm_db_query_logging) or DB audit logs (ybm_db_audit_logging) resources by setting integration_name in the resource to this integration's config_name.

 ## Example Usage